-Epilimnion and hypolimnion chlorophyll a concentrations at the control site were generally similar to those observed in the previous three years (Figure 10).
-However, notably high concentrations were observed in the Site 2 epilimnion in March 2015 (45.8 $\mu$ g L-1) and the hypolimnion in May 2015 (42.7 $\mu$ g L-1).
-These concentrations coincided with the reduced water clarity measurements presented in Figure 9.
+Epilimnion and hypolimnion chlorophyll a concentrations at the control site were generally similar to those observed in the previous three years (Figure 9).
+However, notably high concentrations were observed in the Site 2 epilimnion in March 2015 (45.8 μ g L-1) and the hypolimnion in May 2015 (42.7 μ g L-1).
+These concentrations coincided with the reduced water clarity measurements presented in Figure 8.

-Figure 10.
+Figure 9.
 Lake Rotoehu epilimnion (0.5 m) and hypolimnion (9 m) chlorophyll a concentrations at the control site (Site 2) from December 2011 to May 2015.

-Increased chlorophyll a concentrations were also observed during the January-May 2015 period at Site 1 and Site 3 (Figure 11).
-The size of the differences in chlorophyll a concentrations between the epilimnion and the hypolimnion was highly variable, with the largest differences occurring at Site 2.
-For example, chlorophyll a concentration differed by 39.6 8 $\mu$ g L-1 between the epilimnion and hypolimnion at Site 2 on 13 March 2015.
-In contrast, the difference was 28.4 $\mu$ g L-1 at Site 1 (mixing device not operating), and 8.4 $\mu$ g L-1 at Site 3 which was adjacent to the operating mixing device.
-Interestingly, chlorophyll a concentrations in both the epilimnion and hypolimnion were reduced during the April 2015 sampling at all three monitoring sites before increasing again in May 2015 (Figure 11).
-Associated changes in the phytoplankton community assemblages which are presented below.
+Increased chlorophyll a concentrations were also observed during the January-May 2015 period at Site 1 and Site 3 (Figure 10).
+The size of the differences in chlorophyll a concentrations between the epilimnion and the hypolimnion were highly variable, with the largest differences occurring at Site 2.
+For example, chlorophyll a concentration differed by 39.6 8 μ g L-1 between the epilimnion and hypolimnion at Site 2 on 13 March 2015.
+In contrast, the difference was 28.4 μ g L-1 at Site 1 (mixing device not operating), and 8.4 μ g L-1at Site 3 which was adjacent to the operating mixing device.
+Interestingly, chlorophyll a concentrations in both the epilimnion and hypolimnion were reduced during the April 2015 sampling at all three monitoring sites before increasing again in May 2015 (Figure 10).
+This correlates with changes in the phytoplankton community assemblages which are presented below.

-Figure 11.
+Figure 10.
 Chlorophyll a concentrations from the epilimnion (0.5 m) and hypolimnion (9 m) of Lake Rotoehu for the period October 2015 to May 2015.
-Solid symbols indicate periods when mixing devices were operating at the monitoring sites (Site 1 and 3).
-Site 2 was the control site and therefore only has open symbols.
+Solid symbols indicate periods when mixing devices were operating at the monitoring site.